Inventory, lb : 2.03

-Crabapples are available in the mid-fall and into the winter months.
+European crabapples are available in the fall and through the winter months.

 European crabapples are generally cooked prior to eating, due to the taste and texture of the raw fruit.
-Crabapples are used most often for their high pectin and acid content, which makes them ideal for jams and jellies, but also a good substitute for pectin in other jams.
-The tart crabapples pair well with raspberries and blueberries.
-Make crabapple jelly and for an extra kick add a few small chiles.
-Crabapple juice can be used to make sauces or pressed for their juice for use in cocktails, ciders and ales.
+European crabapples are used most often for their high pectin and acid content, which makes them ideal for jams and jellies, but also a good substitute for pectin for other jams.
+The tart fruits pair well with raspberries, blueberries, gamey meats, poultry, and creamy cheeses.
+They can be used to make sauces or pressed for their juice for use in cocktails, ciders and ales.
 In Britain, they are pickled.
-Roast halved or whole crabapples alongside meat, for a tart addition to brine or marinades.
-Crabapples do not keep well and should be used within a week.
+Roast halved or whole European crabapples alongside meats.
+European crabapples will keep for up to a month in a cool, dry space.
+Refrigerate for extended storage.

-Crabapples have appeared in literature and writing throughout history, namely in two of Shakespeare’s plays: A Midsummer Night's Dream and Love's Labour Lost.
-The wood of the crabapple tree has a pink tinge and a sweet smell.
-The wood was burned in fertility rites and religious ceremonies by the ancient Celts of Britain.
+The wood of the European crabapple tree has a pink tinge and a sweet smell.
+It was burned in fertility rites and religious ceremonies by the ancient Celts of Britain.
 The wood is also used for making furniture and is ideal for carving and turning.
+European crabapples have appeared in literature and writing throughout history, namely in two of Shakespeare’s plays: A Midsummer Night's Dream and Love's Labour Lost.

-European crabapples are native to Central Europe, their range extending from the United Kingdom in the northeast to Turkey in the Mediterranean.
-Researchers mapped the genome of the domesticated apple and discovered that the European crabapple variety is descendant from the species Malus sieversii, which is native to central Asia, in the western Tien Shan mountains of Kyrgyzstan.
-This area, which also includes Tajikistan, Turkmenistan, and Uzbekistan is home to over 300 wild fruit and nut trees.
-It is the area where apples were first domesticated.
+European crabapples are native to Central Europe, their range extending from the United Kingdom in the northeast to Turkey in the eastern Mediterranean region.
+Researchers mapped the genome of the domesticated apple and discovered that the European crabapple is descendant from the species Malus sieversii, which is native to the western Tien Shan mountains of Kyrgyzstan.
+This region, which also includes Tajikistan, Turkmenistan, and Uzbekistan is home to over 300 wild fruit and nut trees and is where apples were first domesticated.
 From this fertile region, apples moved along the Silk Road with traders and travelers.
-M. sieversii is highly variable, and traits for many different varieties exist in the fruit of this wild species.
-In Siberia, the native wild apple species is Malus baccata, and further along the trade route, native to the Caucasus region is M. orientalis.
-Crabapple trees are very hardy, so much so, that for centuries apples have been grown by grafting new growth onto the rootstock of the Siberian crabapple.
-Some botanical groups are working to preserve the variations in the original fruit, as well as to increase the genetic diversity of apples that we know today by protecting the Malus sieversii species from extinction.
 European crabapples still grow in the wild and are cultivated in some areas of Europe and the United Kingdom.
-There is very little mass commercial value for these fruits, so they are more likely to be found through small farms and growers at local farmer’s markets and in backyard gardens in the United States.
+There is very little mass commercial value for these fruits, so they are more likely spotted at local farmer’s markets and in backyard gardens in the United States.